 What is it?

-Journals, along with discussion boards and conversations, are a vital part of student learning.
+Journals can be a vital part of student learning.
 Not only do they allow students to reflect on and respond to course content, but it allows instructors to gain an insight into how their course content is being perceived and to track student progress.

 What does it do?